HasithDeminda/Fitness_WebApplication_MERN_Stack/README.md

-# Fitness_WebApplication_MERN_Stack including user interface and Admin Dashboard
+# Fitness_WebApplication_MERN_Stack including User interface and Admin Dashboard

+# User Interface & Admin Dashboard

+- First Run the user interface using "npm start"
+- Then run the Admin Dashboard also